 If you have access to a printer, ask student to print their page or project, so you can hang the images around the room as examples of different shapes students can find in the world around them.

-If students created individual pages using Wixie, combine them together using the Import Pages feature.
+If students created individual pages using Wixie, combine them together using the Project Wizard feature.
 Print copies of the book for students to take home and share with their families.
 You can even use the booklet style to print 4 to a page and fold.
 If students have access to tablets or parent’s smart phones, export the book as a PDF or an ePub file for easy sharing.

 Post the project to your classroom web site so you can share the shapes your students found with a classroom in a different part of the country or world.
 Exchange books and pictures so you can compare the shapes you have each found and use the comparisons to start a discussion about geography, history, and culture.